Based on Janet Hunter, The Emergence of Modern Japan (Routledge, 1989)

 The samurai response to the potential threat posed by the merchants was a reassertion of their lowly political and social position.
 Moreover, the dependence of their prosperity on the status quo discouraged merchants from attempting to end their exclusion from overt political power and social pre-eminence.
 Merchants sought outlets for their wealth and desire for influence within the system.
 They found ways of evading the restrictive sumptuary laws.
 They fostered the development of a new, urban, cultural tradition.
 They evolved their own codes of conduct and social morality, in part modelled on those of the warrior class.
 So while merchant prosperity was the reverse side of warrior impoverishment, the vested interests of merchants…meant that they had more to fear from change than from continuation of the system.5

-By the mid-nineteenth century, Japan’s rigid social structure was largely a richly detailed facade.
+By the mid-nineteenth century, Japan’s rigid social structure was in large part a richly detailed façade.

 The Meiji Restoration

 The expansion of industry in Western Europe and America triggered a search for new export markets.
 There were Western attempts to end Japan’s isolation and open it to trade as early as the 1790s, but these initiatives were rebuffed by the bakufu.
 Finally, in 1853, Commodore Matthew Perry of the United States arrived in Japan with four well-armed warships.
 He delivered an American ultimatum dealing with the provisioning of American ships, the repatriation of shipwrecked sailors, and formal diplomatic relations.